everything beautiful and everything dead

 The film is fully written, produced and animated by Isabel Schulz on her own and aims to experiment with a more abstract way of storytelling - reminiscent of poetry - in animation. doom rolled in glitter tells its story with its restricted but very intentional use of color.

-In this short we are transported into a foreign world only made up of grayscale and its inhabitants strive after any and all ways to turn their world colorful.
-Finally they expeirience their biggest breakthrough - colorizing organic matter - but engulfed in exitement, they never stop to think about the concequences their endeavours might have on their world and themselves.
+We are transported into a foreign colorless world only made up of grayscale, where its inhabitants strive after a way to turn their world colorful.
+They expeirience their biggest breakthrough – colorizing organic matter – but absorbed by exitement, they never stop to think about the concequences this endeavour might have on their world and themselves.

 What a wonderful way to go,